ktaranov/sqlserver-kit/SSMS/SSMS_Tips/README.md

 If you want to list all the columns in a table as a comma separated list (perhaps as the starting point for a SELECT clause) simply drag the ‘Columns’ item in Object Explorer and drop it onto to a query window

+## Generating Charts and Drawings in SQL Server Management Studio
+You don't have to settle for T-SQL's monochrome text output.
+These stored procedures let you quickly and easily turn your SELECT queries' output into colorized charts and even computer-generated art.
+To turn your own data into a line, column, area, or bar chart using the Chart stored procedure, you need to design a SELECT query that serves as the first parameter in the stored procedure call.

+Detailed Article and code here: [Generating Charts and Drawings in SQL Server Management Studio]

 Reference:
  - [Free Course: SQL Server Management Studio Shortcuts & Secrets](https://sqlworkbooks.com/course/sql-server-management-studio-shortcuts-secrets/) (by Kendra Little)
  - [Fixing Hot-Key issue in SSMS in five steps](http://slavasql.blogspot.ru/2017/02/fixing-hot-key-issue-in-ssms-in-five.html) (by Slava Murygin)